paul-seibert/paul-seibert.github.io/_posts/2023-09-12-fog-and-dew.md

 ---
-title: "Fog and Dew"
+title: "2023 International Fog and Dew Conference"
 layout: post
 callouts: home_callouts
 show_sidebar: true
 ---

-# 2023-07 International Fog and Dew Conference
+# 2023 International Fog and Dew Conference

 In July 2023 I went to the [International Conference on Fog, Fog Collection, and Dew](https://fogdew2023.org/) in Fort Collins, Colorado.
 While there, I presented a poster that showed the results of a recent greenhouse fogging experiment that I have been working on.
 In this experiment, I fogged grasses overnight with deuterated water to quantify foliar uptake (how much fog are they using overnight).